 Expats moving to Botswana won’t have to overcome too many obstacles while settling in, but as with any new country, there may be some initial culture shock in Botswana.

-Botswana has five values that define its national character: democracy, development, self-reliance, unity, and botho.
+Five key principles define Botswana's national character: democracy, development, self-reliance, unity and botho.
 In Setswana, botho refers to the qualities of courtesy, self-discipline and respect for others.
+Botho is also about realising oneself as an individual as well as a community.
 Expats who respect these principles will adjust quickly to their new lives in Botswana.

 Language barrier in Botswana